Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 \item \textbf{Summary error:} Inadequate conclusion of findings.
 For example, the reasoning CoT steps are correct, but the generated final answer is wrong.

 \item \textbf{Premise error:} Invalid or incorrect assumptions in the reasoning process. \end{itemize}

 In addition to these basic error types, we also define several sub-types that are related to program language-specific features, such as errors in reasoning/understanding loops, recursion, inline branches (ternary operators `\texttt{if}' and list comprehensions `\texttt{for}'), and external APIs.
-The final human evaluation results are shown in Figure~\ref{tab:error-cot}.
+The two annotators reached the Cohen's Kappa of 0.77 on fine-grained sub-types, and a high value of 0.94 on error types, indicating a high level of agreement.
+For the samples with disagreements, the annotators resolved them through discussion until a consensus was reached.
+The final human evaluation results are shown in Table~\ref{tab:error-cot}.

 From our human evaluation results, we find that the most common error type in CoT reasoning for test case generation is the misunderstanding of APIs.
 Most of the APIs used in our evaluation dataset relates to complex data structures, such as queue, min-heap, or other APIs in the Python \texttt{collections} library.
 This indicates that although large language models can handle external API calls where traditional symbolic execution tools typically fail, their ability to fully understand and reason about such APIs still requires improvement.
-Other common error types include misunderstanding of loops and inline branches.
-Reasoning errors are also prevalent, often stemming from incorrect reasoning in logic or complex dependencies, such as recursion and non-recursive function calls.
+Other common error types include misunderstanding of loops and ternary operators.
+Reasoning errors are also prevalent, often stemming from incorrect reasoning in logic or complex dependencies, such as recursion and function calls.